vespoli/front-end-development-environment/README.md

 ## Front End Development Environment Setup

 This document serves as a list of the stuff you will need to set up a front end development environment to support most front end projects I develop.
-I plan to extend this to include a skeleton starter project.

 This setup is specific to mac users.